Working time limits (the 48-hour week)

 Working two different jobs

-If you work for more than one employer, the amount of combined hours you work shouldn't exceed the 48 hour average limit.
+If you work for more than one employer, the total amount of hours you work shouldn't exceed the 48 hour average limit.

 If you work two jobs you could either: